EchoMAV/docs/docs/echopilot_carrier_pinout.md

 3        | IO            | Diff Signal          | USB1_D+ (Jetson)
 4        | Pwr            | GND         | GND

-#### Jetson Console (J29)
-This is a USB-C connector following USB 2.0 specifications.
-An FTDI USB to UART IC (FT231XQ-R) is used to provide UART access to the optional VectorNav INS.
-The FTDI chip is powered by the USB bus.
+#### M.2 Connector for Cellular Modem (J30)
+This is Key B M.2 connector for use with a 3052 form factor cellular modem, such as the Sierra Wireless EM9191.
+The connector has USB3 connectivity to the modem (no PCIe) and a dedicated 3.3V power supply.
+Attach the modem using a M2x0.4mm x 3mm wafer head screw.

+A heat pad under the modem provides the option for a heat sinking solution from the cellular modem.
+The following components can be used to build a heat sink:
+Thermal Pad between the modem and Carrier Board: Panasonic EYG-T7070A15A (cut to fit) 14x14mm heatsink mounted on the Carrier Board: CUI HSB03-141406 Heatsink Adhesive: MG Chemicals 8329TFF-25ML

-Connector: J29, Part Number: 12401610E4#2A
+Connector: J29, Part Number: SM3ZS067U310ABR1200
-Mating Connector: Standard USB-C cable.
-Does not need to be USB 3 compliant.
+Mating Connector: M.2 Key B Modem, size 3052